 kristin rose kelly - director, playwright

-Kristin has served as assistant director for Dana Edell and SPARK movement as well as with Salt Marsh Suite: an original video/sound installation and performance of a Carolina estuary created by Carol Burch-Brown and Ann Kilkelly.
-She was the Director of Theatre for Change for Queering Education Research Institute has previously worked with the Irondale Ensemble Project, SITI Company, Creative Arts Team, Lenox Hill Neighborhood House, Brooklyn Acting Lab, and Hartford Performs.
-A 2015 recipient of the SETC Ballew Directing Award, Kristin is a third year MFA candidate in Directing and Public Dialogue at Virginia Tech.
-She received her BFA in Musical Theatre from Syracuse University.
+Kristin has served as assistant director for Sarah Cameron Sunde, Talking Band, Honest Accomplice Theatre, Dana Edell and SPARK movement as well as with Salt Marsh Suite: an original video/sound installation and performance of a Carolina estuary created by Carol Burch-Brown and Ann Kilkelly.
+She was the Director of Theatre for Change for Queering Education Research Institute has previously trained with the Irondale Ensemble Project, SITI Company, Ping Chong and Company, and Dance Exchange.

 Kristin is a proud Artistic Associate with Waltzing Mechanics and Ring of Keys member.
 Kristin received a Graduate Certificate in Women and Gender Studies and continues to apply feminist theoretical frameworks to her artistic practices.
 Member of the SDCF Observership Class and 2015 recipient of the SETC Ballew Directing Award, she is an alumna of Pangea World Theatre and Art2Action’s National Institute of Directing and Ensemble Creation.
 She received her MFA in Directing and Public Dialogue from Virginia Tech and BFA in Musical from Syracuse University.

 Sarah Cameron Sunde